rmsk2/soundy/README.md

 ## Of playlists

-Any `.json` file in the config dir is interpreted by this software as a playlist. playlists have to have the following structure.
+Any `.json` file in the config dir is interpreted as a playlist. playlists have to have the following structure.

 ```
 {